khanthe/watchlist/README.md

 # Reel Roadmap: A movie watchlist
-A personal movie watchlist API using express.js and MongoDB that allows you to track what movies you want to watch, search for movies that fit your mood using keywords, and collaborate with friends adnd family.
+A personal movie watchlist API using express.js and MongoDB that allows you to track what movies you want to watch, search for movies that fit your mood using keywords, and collaborate with friends and family.

 Do you ever forget what movies were on your "list" because you didn't write them down?
 Do you know there were many films you wanted to see, but when you sit down to watch something you can't find anything interesting?
 Do your friends and family suggest movies for you, but later you forget what they suggested?
 If you can say yes to any of those, the Reel Roadmap is for you.
 An comprehensive API that lets you keep track of all of the movies you want to watch.